tapeshchavle/Calculator/README.md

 # Features

-Basic Arithmetic Operations: Supports addition, subtraction, multiplication, and division.
+Basic Arithmetic Operations: Supports addition, subtraction, multiplication, and division.<br>
-Responsive Design: Optimized for both desktop and mobile devices.
+Responsive Design: Optimized for both desktop and mobile devices.<br>
-Clear Button: Easily reset the calculator to its initial state.
+Clear Button: Easily reset the calculator to its initial state.<br>

 # Technologies Used

-HTML: For structuring the content of the calculator.
+HTML: For structuring the content of the calculator.<br>
-CSS: For styling the calculator, making it visually appealing and responsive.
+CSS: For styling the calculator, making it visually appealing and responsive.<br>
-JavaScript: For implementing the calculator's functionality and interactivity.
+JavaScript: For implementing the calculator's functionality and interactivity.<br>

 # Interface